peircerandy/cse212-final/2-topic.md

 If you followed my tutorial on [Queues](1-topic.md) then you might remember that the "deque" python class we used to implement a queue is a linked list.
 Well, since that class is a linked list it actually allows us to use it as one.

-Since the data for a linked lists can only be accessed by links from neighboring nodes pointers to the **head** (first node in the list) and **tail** (last node in the list) are saved as the means for accessing the rest of the nodes, so there is typically a node to access
+Since the data for a linked lists can only be accessed by links from neighboring nodes pointers to the **head** (first node in the list) and **tail** (last node in the list) are saved as the means for accessing the rest of the nodes, so there is typically functions to access them.
+With the `deque` class these are (using `list` for the name of initialized `deque` object) `list.appendleft(value)`and `list.append(value)` for inserting data at the head or the tail respectively, each with O(1) time complexity; `list.popleft()` and `list.pop()` for removing data (nodes) from the head or tail respectively, also typically with 0(1) time complexity.
+Linked lists can also have functions for getting, adding or removing data from the middle of the Linked lists such as `del list[i]`, but these operations take O(n) time complexity, so if they are used frequently then it would be better to use a dynamic array instead of a linked list.

 <!-- Example -->
 ## Example: Making a Circular  Linked list